-The which, type, and readlink linux commands
+The which, type, and readlink Linux commands

 $ which ls

-option prints all matching locations.
+/usr/bin/lsUse the -a option to display all matching locations.

 $ which -a ls